anthony-ng/anthony-ng.github.io/README.md

 ### Release 0 : Working with Jasmine

 We've written a lot of tests for you in Jasmine, your job is to write the code to make these tests pass.
-Start your test server by running `rake jasmine`.
+Start your test server by running `open SpecRunner.html`.
 You should see your first failing test.
-Write code in `src/plain-old-js-objects.js` to make this test pass.
+Write code in `javascripts/plain-old-js-objects.js` to make this test pass.
 Then uncomment the next test (change the `xit` to `it`) and keep going.

 ### Release 1 : Plain Old JavaScript Objects (Object Literals)